me-sajib/taher-the-stack/README.md

 ### Sign in

-after signning in the app automatically redirect to `/proxy-list` path. the interface looks like this
+after signing in the app automatically redirect to `/proxy-list` path. the interface looks like this
 ![proxy-list page](./assets/proxy-list.png)

 ### create a proxy list